- Curated Module Overview

 Mainnet

-- bitfly beaconcha.in
+- Bitfly beaconcha.in

 - Etherscan Beacon Chain Deposits Charts & Stats

-- Lido Ethereum-Validators-Monitoring "E-V-M" or "balval" (not public)
+- Lido Ethereum-Validators-Monitoring "E-V-M" or "balval"

 - Lido Fees Dashboard